 The PhD is funded by Lloyd’s Register Foundation (LRF) and supported by the University of Portsmouth’s Port Towns and Urban Cultures (PTUC) research group in the School of Area Studies, History, Politics and Literature.
-The visiting scholarship in 2023 is supported by Hong Kong Baptist University (HKBU) and Dalian Maritime University (DMU), who will host the student as a visiting scholar.
-An international conference will be co-hosted by HKBU in Hong Kong during summer 2023.
+The visiting scholarship in 2023 is supported by Hong Kong Baptist University (HKBU) and Dalian Maritime University (DMU), who will host the student, Cory Watson, as a visiting scholar.

 Corey Watson won the MA Disseration 2021 prize for his work on Tales from the ‘Desolating Coast’: An exploration of the Narratives of the Naval Surgeon Peter Leonard on the Anti-Slavery Squadron, 1821-1832 (University of Plymouth).
 Cory's dissertation uses the narratives of the naval surgeon, Peter Leonard, to uncover and understand attitudes towards sailors, empire, race, slavery and naval squadron life in the context of a West Africa.
 He uses up-to-date scholarship to consider the role of African mariners in the life of the squadron, and the impact on Europeans of encounters on land.
 The study situates Leonard’s writing within contemporary British attitudes to race, patriotism and abolitionism.